NeuroDataDesign/Syllabus/finalProject.md

 5. result: how will practicing neuroscientists life change on the basis of your work? and which ones?
 6. pipeline slide showing the inputs and outputs of your pipeline, as well as a schematic detailing the 4-5 steps of your pipeline
 7. for each step of your pipeline, a slide that
     1. states the inputs, outputs, and function of the slide
     1. shows the result of the output data
-  1. provide compelling evidence (both qualitative and quantitative) that the result is useful / reasonable
+    1. provide compelling evidence (both qualitative and quantitative) that the result is useful / reasonable, and a link to the jupyter notebook to generate this result
-  1. (if appropriate) provide compelling evidence on simulated data (both qualitative and quantitative)
+    1. (if appropriate) provide compelling evidence on simulated data (both qualitative and quantitative), and a link to the jupyter notebook to generate this result
 8. demonstration that the full pipeline does something good (both qualitative and quantitative)
 9. a screenshot of the user interface to launch your pipeline via the web
 10. a screenshot showing the documentation, in particular, the spec to utilize your web-service